-The college will take appropriate, prompt action in response to all allegations or disclosures of abuse, neglect, inappropriate behaviour or concerns about child safety by reporting all matters to the Victorian Child Protection Service or the Police, depending on the allegation or disclosure made.
+The College will take appropriate, prompt action in response to all allegations or disclosures of abuse, neglect, inappropriate behaviour or concerns about child safety by reporting all matters to Child Protection, Police or CCYP, depending on the allegation or disclosure made.

-Islamic College of Melbourne has established simple and accessible procedures for anyone to report a child abuse concern internally to the college's Child Safety Officers.
+Islamic College of Melbourne has established simple and accessible procedures for anyone to report a child abuse concerns internally to the college's Child Safety Officers.